 The Entrepreneurship and New Venture Creation concentration offered to candidates enrolled in the University of Kentucky MBA program will deliver on the following core objectives:

-- Understand business opportunity identification, concept development and validation
+- Understand business opportunity identification, concept development and validation in an ever-changing virtual world

 - Practice hands-on development of a business concept, a business plan and perform a business pitch in a regional new venture competition